caroljmcdonald/mapr-sparkml-churn/README.txt

 For VMWare use:  $ scp  *.csv user01@ipaddress:/user/user01/.
 For Virtualbox use:  $ scp -P 2222 *.csv  user01@127.0.0.1:/user/user01/data/.

 This example runs on MapR 5.2 with Spark 2.0.1 .
-If running on the sandbox you need to upgrade to MEP 2.0,  Spark  2.0.1 http://maprdocs.mapr.com/home/UpgradeGuide/UpgradingEcoPacks.html http://maprdocs.mapr.com/home/Spark/Spark_IntegrateMapRStreams.html
+If running on the sandbox you may need to upgrade to   Spark  2.0.1 http://maprdocs.mapr.com/home/UpgradeGuide/UpgradingEcoPacks.html http://maprdocs.mapr.com/home/Spark/Spark_IntegrateMapRStreams.html